perioden/perioden.io/periodontist/all-on-4-dental-implants/index.md

 <p>The journey to a transformed smile through All-on-4 dental implants involves several stages:</p>
 <ul class="bullets">
 <li>Consultation and Planning: The process begins with a comprehensive evaluation of the patient's oral health, including digital imaging and scans.
 This information guides the creation of a personalized treatment plan tailored to the patient's unique needs.</li>
-<li>Implant Placement: On the day of the surgery, the dentist or oral surgeon places the strategically positioned dental implants into the jawbone.
-This is typically performed under local anesthesia, ensuring the patient's comfort throughout the procedure.</li>
+<li>Implant Placement: On the day of the surgery, Dr. Roy places the strategically positioned dental implants into the jawbone.
+This is typically performed under local anesthesia, or using IV sedation, to ensure the patient's comfort throughout the procedure.</li>
 <li>Attachment of Prosthetic Arch: Once the implants have integrated with the bone, a custom-made prosthetic arch is securely affixed to the implants.
 This arch is carefully designed to match the patient's natural teeth, ensuring a seamless and natural appearance.</li>
 <li>Follow-Up Care: Regular follow-up appointments are essential to monitor the healing process and make any necessary adjustments.
 Patients will receive guidance on proper oral hygiene practices and care to ensure the longevity of their All-on-4 implants.</li>
 </ul>